 In Scotland, Viscount Dundee marched to try to engage King William’s commander, Hugh Mackay.
 He was unable to provoke a battle and many of his men went home.

 Jacobite reinforcements arrived in Scotland.
 On hearing this Hugh Mackay marched to meet them.

 Battle of Killiecrankie

 This battle was fought between the Jacobite Movement and the Scottish Government army.
 Although Dundee was killed and Jacobite losses were large, the Jacobites won the battle.
 However, those that survived were unable to mount further resistance to the rule of King William III

 Battle of Dunkeld

-This battle saw the Scottish Government army victorious over the Jacobites in Scotland.
+This battle saw the Scottish Government army victorious over the Jacobite Movement in Scotland.

 1689 (16th December)